Executive Committee

 Vice President

-Elaine has been a member of ascilite since 2010 and has been attending and presenting at conferences throughout.
-She was a member of the conference organising committee in 2012, has been a mentor for 2 years on the AMP and is also a member of the TELEdvisors SIG and the ascilite learning design SIG.
+Elaine has been a member of ASCILITE since 2010 and has been on the Executive since Dec 2020.
+Elaine Co-Leads two portfolios, TELAS and Women in Academic Leadership.
+She was a member of the conference organising committee in 2012, has been a mentor on the AMP and is also a member of the TELEdvisors SIG, the Business Education SIG and the Learning Design SIG.
 She values such networking opportunities for the learning, sharing and collaboration opportunities they can provide.
-Elaine has also won an ASCILITE best poster and best concise paper awards.
-Elaine was an integral part of the committee that worked with ASCILITE’s Past President and Treasurer to finalise the conceptualisation of the TELAS framework.
+Elaine has also won an ASCILITE best Full paper (2022), best concise paper (2017) and best poster (2012) awards.
+Elaine was an integral part of the committee that worked with ASCILITE’s Past President and Treasurer to finalise the conceptualisation of the TELAS framework and has co-led its operationalisation.

 Treasurer